Recycled water systems

 3. Tertiary treatment, which removes finer particles and reduces nutrients to very low levels.

-4. Disinfection using chlorine or ultraviolet light, which inactivates any remaining microorganisms.
+4. Disinfection using chlorine or ultraviolet light, which deactivates any remaining microorganisms.

 5. Advanced tertiary treatment, using membranes, including ultrafiltration, microfiltration, and reverse osmosis.